PraxTube/rantoni-assets/README.md

 - Music
 - Tutorial
 - Menus (main menu, options)
+- Proper Title Screen/Main Menu
+    - I am thinking something similar to CrossCode could work really nicely, see `https://youtu.be/MULE6YCemXs?t=4`
+        - Probably way less good and without any of the animations (although they would be nice), but still something like that, player really close, looking far away to a city, setting probably night or at least evening or similar, the city obviously tokoy, actually for that think about something like `https://www.reddit.com/r/KatanaZero/comments/fwbbeu/katana_zero_desktop_setup/#lightbox`
+        - If you do decide to go for animations, perhaps blood dripping of the fists of our hero and protagonist?
+Or street lights of the city moving (or lights in general)
+        - Perhaps you could also do rain or something, with a thunder?
+Bro that would be sick, probably super hard to pull off though, also given that the images need to be huge this might be quite the memory investment, though wait, we only need them at the start of the game (or at least only when we are in the main menu), so we can just throw them out afterwards, yeah so not much of a problem after all I think
+    - DomDom?!
+What do you think?
+You are up for the task?
+    - Also Dead Cells has a really great title screen
+    - Redeemer has a lot simpler title screen but that has great atmosphere
 - QA (make sure there aren't many bugs, let other playtest)
 - Polish all the visuals (shadows, tilesets, maybe characters)
+- Gamemplay juice needs to be maxed
+    - Hitstop
+    - Input Buffering
+    - Enemies on walks insta dying
+    - Level transitioning working nicely
+    - etc. etc.
+- Figure out a name for the game dude

 Probably a bunch more.
 I am hoping it won't take that long, but I also have a bunch of exams and stuff around February so I don't think there is going to be too much time for me to spend on the game.
 Though by my estimations the targeted deadline is achievable.

 This is also the point at which we reach out to Anton and ask if he wants to join the team.
-Before we do that howver we would first create a steam page (still private and WIP at this point).
+Before we do that howver we would first create a steam page (still private if that is possible).
 Depending on his decision the further development will be changed.

-### Demo (30min - 1h long vertical slice)
+### Demo (30min long vertical slice)

 Deadline: End of May 2025

-- Figure out a name for the game dude
 - Discord server
 - Proper steam page (public)
 - Proper Music